 Cleaning up means deleting, so you should definitely create a backup before you get to work.
 Depending on the hosting provider, backups are created automatically on a daily basis.
 With Raidboxes, for example, an automatic backup system backs up the current status of your website every night.
 To be on the safe side, you can also create a manual backup.

-And then it's time to get started with the database cleanup!
+And then it’s time to get started with the database clean-up!
 These are the steps you should keep in mind:

 - Remove themes